Better additive manufacturing processes discussed at AKL

 In addition, according to Dusel, integrated inspection should be implemented to monitor the quality of the fused powder, layer by layer.
 He said: ‘This would provide significant improvements in the time taken [for post-processing inspection] and, especially, cost.’
 Dusel added: ‘We want to start substituting [AM processed] parts, based on cost reduction and we see there is a chance to do this but we need to optimise the process chain.
 There is a lot of potential [for improvement] there.’

 Maximillian Meixlsperger from BMW has seen a huge increase in demand for AM parts from within the company.
-So much so that now around 80 per cent of the parts manufactured for prototyping and functional testing are now outsourced to external AM contractors, while only 20 per cent is carried out in-house.
+So much so that now around 80 per cent of the parts manufactured for prototyping and functional testing is now outsourced to external AM contractors, while only 20 per cent is carried out in-house.

 When considering mass-produced parts, the number of defects per part and the inability to detect and halt production during the build is still concerning both the users and researchers.
-Dr Mike Shellabear, vice president of metal technology at EOS, commented: ‘Lots of things can, and need, to be improved [with AM].
+Dr Mike Shellabear, vice president of Metal Technology at EOS, commented: ‘Lots of things can, and need, to be improved [with AM].
 There are huge opportunities for the development of [AM] materials.’

 Meixlsperger outlined some of the issues that were slowing progress.
 He explained that the physical properties of a part are very inconsistent because, often, the powders used are not consistent as they are fed into the machine.
 This means the powder can react differently to heat stresses causing defects such as cracking and shrinkage of the part, or the particles may not fully fuse together.
 This, while often causing the part to fail, also means the mechanical properties of a part cannot be simulated and that each part has to be tested individually.